-The purpose of the Institute for Emerging Issues IEI Faculty Fellows Program is to allow IEI to collaborate with faculty (and students under their guidance) across colleges at NC State University, both so that faculty and students may advance their own research/training interests and so that IEI can increase its contributions to NC State’s ongoing collaborative economic development mission.
-In the current fiscal 2016-17 year, IEI has used Kenan funding to collaborate purposefully with five faculty members and eleven students.
+The purpose of the Institute for Emerging Issues (IEI) Faculty Fellows Program is to allow IEI to collaborate with faculty (and students under their guidance) across colleges at NC State University, so that faculty and students may advance their own research/training interests and IEI can increase its contributions to NC State’s ongoing collaborative economic development mission.

 Emerging Issues Commons

 Prof. Ben Watson (Dept. of Computer Science) and a graduate student explored the feasibility of reprogramming elements of IEI’s Emerging Issues Commons to support new types of data visualizations on the large Connections Wall and tables in the Hunt Library.
 Watson has a research project to improve the use of data visualization to increase public engagement in scientific issues of societal importance and IEI is examining how to “open up” the Connections Wall to allow other types of information and graphics to be displayed beyond the closed system in existence.
 In their report, Dr. Watson and his graduate student advised that IEI consider adopting an open source software approach that students in Computer Science could build and maintain over time, along with the replacement of specific pieces of hardware.
 IEI is also engaging a team of six graduate students from Dr. Watson’s spring 2018 “user experience” computer engineering class to prototype different ideas for engaging users with this new hardware and software in the Commons.

 (1 faculty member, 3 students)